Skip to main content

 • Support Features - Auditing and logging

-Authenticating with Cargo Authentication Token
+Authenticating with User Tokens for Cargo

-cargo login --registry <your-registry-name>
+cargo login --registry <your-repo-name>